 Can I bring baby food, milk, water on board the flight?

-Yes baby food, milk and water can be over 100ml if you are flying with a baby.
+Yes, baby food, milk and water can be over 100ml and over the 3-1-1 liquid rule if you are flying with a baby.
 Medicines usually must fit the 100ml rule unless previously agreed with the airline and accompanied with a Doctor’s letter.
 Airport security in each country are responsible for these rules – not the airline.
+If you are wanted to bring frozen expressed milk and not travelling with your baby, some airline have different rules for breastmilk carriage with some permitting it only in the hold.

 Do I need ID for my baby?